 - Strøget – The main shopping artery in the city, stretching from Kongens Nytorv to Rådhuspladsen (City Hall Square), and from luxury fashion houses to high street brands respectively.
 Highlights include the famous department store Illums Bolighus, Royal Copenhagen for elegant porcelain, and sleek Danish fashion at Mads Nørgaard.
 Starts a 7-minute walk (0.3 mile) away.

 - La Glace – The local grande dame of patisserie, an institution since 1870.
 Enjoy their beautiful creations – the layer cakes are a specialty – and the historic ambience.
-12-minute walk (0.6 mile).
+(0.6 mile).

 - Stilleben – Design store where smaller local designers rule – browse funky textiles, ceramics jewelry, bags, and much more.
 Great for unique gifts.
-15-minute walk (0.7 mile).
+(0.7 mile).

 - Kyoto – Deeply cool multi-brand boutique on fashionable Istedgade.
 Browse the large, carefully curated selection of Scandi-chic labels – Acne, Wood Wood, Norse Project – and some international ones.
-16-minute walk (0.8 mile).
+(0.8 mile).